 Change the settings in your anti-virus software to add the files from Appeon installer to the exceptions list.
 If you are not familiar with how to add exceptions, you may need to contact the anti-virus software support or check the relevant documentation.

-- (Optional) Report the issue to Appeon Support.
-Appeon Support will promptly provide you all necessary assistance, and request the anti-virus software support to remove the false positives.
+- Report the issue to the anti-virus software support and request them to remove the false positives.
 You may also contact Appeon Support for assistance.